Xiaodan/Pittip/README.md

 - [x] Created a better UI using color combinations
 - [x] Dismissing keyboard
 - [x] Settings page to enter a customized tax amount or to choose a state for using the average combined sales tax rate of that state from the scrolling list
 - [x] Main page will show either a customized tax is entered or a state is selected
+- [x] Currency format for displaying amounts.
+E.g. $123,336.34

 ## Video Walkthrough